 (3) The car is yours.

-Apart from the registration, insurance and other matters, you don’t have to spend time on worrying about the credit checks.
+Apart from the registration, insurance, and other matters, you don’t have to spend time worrying about the credit checks.

 It is more flexible, as you can easily trade the existing car or sell the same at the time of purchase of the new car.